Try it free

 Use either the Cluster expansion or Cluster restore method to convert the existing Managed deployment.

-Cluster expansion (no cluster down time)
+Cluster expansion (no Managed Cluster downtime)

 You can scale nodes vertically in two locations, so they can handle additional load when you terminate the third location, and reinstall with rack-aware settings.
 See Rack-aware conversion using replication.